-App47 CEO and co-founder Chris Schroeder hosts a great podcast series called “What’s Appening!” in which he covers topics around enterprise-grade Mobile Application Management for securely deploying, managing, and analyzing business-critical mobile apps.
-Chris interviewed me for a recent episode in which we spoke at length about the management of enterprise healthcare apps, what mobility means in healthcare, and why technically-savvy clinicians are the only real salvation for the healthcare IT industry.
-The audio version of the podcast is available on the App47 site and is summarized below.
+__App47 CEO and co-founder** Chris Schroeder** hosts a great podcast series called __“What’s Appening!” in which he covers topics around enterprise-grade Mobile Application Management for securely deploying, managing, and analyzing business-critical mobile apps.
+Chris interviewed me for a recent episode__ in which we spoke at length about the management of enterprise healthcare apps, what mobility means in healthcare, and why technically-savvy clinicians are the only real salvation for the healthcare IT industry.
+The audio version of the __App47 _sitepodcast is available on the and is summarized below. _

 Chris: Healthcare IT is seen to be continuously growing and gaining momentum in the deployment of mobile apps for enterprise use.
 How do you see healthcare IT taking advantage of mobile applications?

 **Shahid: **Yes, you are absolutely right.
 There are a whole lot of events going on in healthcare IT, especially related to mobile.
 The majority of mobile apps that are out there today are more along the lines of informational content.
 For example, information on how to do more exercise, what you should do about diabetes etc. In those cases, it doesn’t really matter how enterprise mobility is handled because they are literally consumer directed and informational just like any other informational website.